igor-kats/ecr-repo-cleaner/README.md

 Contributions are welcome!
 Open an issue or submit a pull request for improvements or bug fixes.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License, what means the project is open-source, allowing anyone to use, modify, and distribute the code with minimal restrictions, provided the original license and copyright notice are included.

 ## Disclaimer
 Use this script with caution.
 Deleting images is irreversible.
 Always test in a development environment before applying to production.